byucsl/gnumap/README.md

 ## Common Parameters

-Here are many of the common parameters used, to see a complete list of parameters refer to the file `./docs/DOCUMENTATION`.
+Here are some of the common parameters used, to see a complete list of parameters refer to the file `./docs/DOCUMENTATION`.

   * -g, --genome=STRING          Genome .fa file(s)
   * -o, --output=STRING          Output file